Japan Rail Times

 On the website, passengers can browse through the food and drink options and make payment, after which they will be issued a QR code to claim their food items from the cafeteria car.

-Take note that for dishes like pasta, passengers will need to book a timeslot, which is limited to 20 minutes.
+Take note that some items on the menu require preparation time.
 It is recommended to make advanced reservations for dishes, as same-day reservations might not be accepted for some items if the cafeteria is full.

 Cars 5–8: Green Car